lawrennd/old_talks/_ai/includes/ai-at-cam.md

 \notes{Finally, we are working across the University to empower the diversity ofexpertise and capability we have to focus on these broad societal problems.
 We will recently launched AI@Cam with a vision document that outlines these challenges for the University.}

+\notes{The initiative was funded in November 2022 where a £5M investment from the University was secured.}

+\notes{Progress so far:}
+* Developing the vision
+  * Engaged over 100 members of the University community across 30 departments/institutes, start-ups, and large businesses.
+  * Supported 6 new funding bids}

 \endif